ropensci/roweb3/content/blog/2020-10-20-searching-medrxivr-and-biorxiv-preprint-data/index.md

 ## Conclusion

 medRxiv is a fantastic resource and has been a key source of information related to the COVID-19 pandemic.
 However, some key issues with the website mean that its native search functionality precludes its use in systematic reviews.
-The `medrxivr` R package seeks to address these limitations by providing a user-friendly way to import and systematically search medRxiv and bioRxiv records in R. Full documentation on the functionality, particularly around the implementation of complex search strategies using syntax such as wildcards and NEAR, is available from the [package website](https://docs.ropensci.org/medrxivr/).
+The medrxivr R package seeks to address these limitations by providing a user-friendly way to import and systematically search medRxiv and bioRxiv records in R. During development, medrxivr benefited from an rOpenSci peer review by [Tuija Sonkkila](https://github.com/tts) and [Najko Jahn](https://github.com/njahn82) - the full review thread is available [here](https://github.com/ropensci/software-review/issues/380).
+Full documentation of the package functionality, particularly around the implementation of complex search strategies using syntax such as wildcards and the NEAR operator, which is used to find co-located terms (e.g. "cholesterol NEAR2 test" find records where "cholesterol" and "test" are separated by two or less words), is available from the [medrxivr website](https://docs.ropensci.org/medrxivr/).

 [^1]: Rawlinson, C., & Bloom, T. (2019).
 New preprint server for medical research.
 BMJ, 365. <https://doi.org/doi:10.1136/bmj.l2301>